-2 In the Fall 2023 Catalog the Department of Psychology instituted a new Core area for the major.
+1 In the Fall 2023 Catalog the Department of Psychology instituted a new Core area for the major.
 However, we did not submit parallel changes to the minor in time to get them incorporated into the Catalog.
 Psychology minors with Fall 2014 or more recent catalog rights wishing to use a "DEI Core Course" may contact the Department for permission.
 In this case, the Core requirement would still be three courses.
 The footnoted sentence above would then be changed to "You must complete at least one course from three of the five core areas."

-2.6 What are the requirements for a psychology major or minor based on catalogs earlier than Fall 2014?
+2.7 What are the requirements for a psychology major or minor based on catalogs earlier than the ones listed in this handbook?

-If you have catalog rights prior to Fall 2014 you should consult an advisor in the Department of Psychology for specialized advising.
+If you have catalog rights prior the ones described in this handbook you should consult an advisor in the Department of Psychology for specialized advising.
 Use Starfish or email psych.advising@csuohio.edu to schedule an appointment.

-2.7 What are the requirements of the Neuroscience Minor?
+2.8 What are the requirements of the Neuroscience Minor?